alex17-sys/stdlib-sniper/docs/data_structures/graphs/graph_shortest_path.md

+---
+title: Graph Shortest Path
+description: Zero-dependency Python snippets for finding shortest paths in graphs using the standard library.
+keywords: bfs, data-structures, dijkstra, edge-case, graph, heapq, shortest-path, unweighted, weighted
+---

 # Graph Shortest Path

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for finding shortest paths in graphs using the standard library.

 3 snippets available in this sub-category.